Finding Fertile Ground Podcast

 In the first episode of the Finding Fertile Ground Podcast, I interview Olive Bukuru Kabura, whose family fled from war-torn Burundi when Olive was just 6 months old.
 She grew up in a refugee camp in Tanzania until she was 10, when her family moved to Oregon.
 We talked about her experiences in Africa, assimilating to the United States, going back to Tanzania and Burundi a few years ago, Black Lives Matter and racism here, Black Panther, and the incredible resilience of immigrants.
-Read more about Olive, and don't miss this moving conversation.
-Olive is amazing.
+Read more about Olive.

 2. Meet fierce fighter Skye Leybold, who is living with metastatic breast cancer and finding joy in simple things.

 Skye Leybold thought she'd tackled cancer until it came back with a vengeance three and a half years later.
 Her medical team essentially gave up on her when she went into liver failure, but Skye and her husband were not willing to accept that.
 Fast-forward to a few years later, and she is surviving and thriving.
-Read more about Skye, and listen to the conversation here.
+Read more about Skye.

 3. Meet Dennett Edwards, who is paying it forward, driven by her passion to help people.

 Dennett's parents divorced when she was young, and she didn't have access to a lot of resources.
 She ended up dropping out of high school, earning her GED by age 16, and then going on to earn nearly three master's degrees.
 When COVID-19 hit, she fired up her creativity and began a free online professional network: Corona Daze Professional Development.
-Read more about Dennett, and listen to the conversation here.
+Read more about Dennett.

 4. Meet Dr. Daivati Bharadvaj, who overcame bullying in her teen years to reclaim her power and her Indian heritage.